Tragopogon porrifolius

-Tragopogon porrifolius is a species of plant.
-It is commonly known as purple or common salsify, oyster plant, vegetable oyster, Jerusalem star, Jack go to bed, goatsbeard, or simply salsify.
+Tragopogon porrifolius is a species of plant commonly known as purple or common salsify, oyster plant, vegetable oyster, Jerusalem star, Jack go to bed, goatsbeard, or simply salsify.
 These last two names are also applied to other species.

 It grows wild in many places and is one of the most widely known species of the salsify genus, Tragopogon.
 It is cultivated for its ornamental flower and edible root.

 Description

 The plant grows to 1.2 m in height.
 As with other Tragopogon species, its stem is largely unbranched and the leaves are somewhat grasslike, up to 30 cm long.
 It exudes a milky juice from the stems.
 The taproots can become 15–30 cm long and 2-5 cm thick.

 It typically flowers from June to September, but in warmer areas such as California it can be found in bloom from April.
 The flower head is purple and 5-7.5 cm across and each is surrounded by 8–9 tapered bracts which are longer than the petals (technically, the ligules of the ray flowers).
 The flowers are hermaphroditic and pollinated by insects.

 The fruits are beaked achenes, rod-shaped with light ribs.
 They have hairs at one end that facilitate wind dispersal.
 The achenes are 10–17 mm long and 1–3 mm wide without counting the beak, which is up to 55 mm in length.
 When the fruits are formed fully, the hairs from the fruits give the appearance of a ball of fluff which gives the plant its name "goatsbeard".

 Tragopogon pratensis has similar but smaller flowers.